 Figma, Lovable, v0, Bolt — they all made the first step faster.
 Generate the frontend, get something working, show it to stakeholders.
 That's genuinely valuable.
 But none of them address what happens after generation: connecting to a real backend, maintaining sync as both sides evolve, catching drift before it becomes a production bug.

 The handoff doesn't break because the code is bad.
 It breaks because nobody is watching the gap between frontend and backend.
 In 2026, AI can watch that gap for you — but only if you give it the right contracts and the right pipeline.
-The Lovable-to-production guide (/lovable-to-production) walks through the complete flow from prototype to shipped product.
+Published contracts and structured handoff tickets are how AppHandoff carries a prototype through to a shipped product.

 The Pragmatic Takeaway